-As mentioned in the section on the History of Interpretation, consecutive interpreting was officially born during World War I, even though it had already existed before and was used regularly by merchants, politicians, ambassadors, etc. In fact, it was born before simultaneous interpretation, since it is more natural to wait until the speaker has finished talking in order to begin the interpretation.
-Therefore, consecutive interpretation is done with complete or partial intervention of the speaker.
+As mentioned in the section on the History of Interpreting, consecutive interpreting was officially born during World War I, even though it had already existed before and was used regularly by merchants, politicians, ambassadors, etc. In fact, it was born before simultaneous interpreting, since it is more natural to wait until the speaker has finished talking in order to begin the interpreting.
+Therefore, consecutive interpreting is done with complete or partial intervention of the speaker.
 This means that the interpreter has to listen to the discourse, or a fragment of it, and then interpret it into the target language after the speaker has finished.